 ... what sorts of questions should I make sure to ask during the interview process to make sure there's no hidden problems/wrong expectations?

-When it comes to startup interviews, expect them to be far scrappier and intimate as the people interviewing you are almost certainly going to be with your coworkers if you were to join.
-Live coding is very common for startups (e.g. I had people build a small Android app when they interviewed for my team at Course Hero), and take the behavioral round extremely seriously.
+When it comes to startup interviews, expect them to be far scrappier and intimate as the people interviewing you are almost certainly going to be working with you as your immediate teammates if you were to join.
+Live coding is very common for startups (e.g. I had people build a small Android app when they interviewed for my team at Course Hero), and startup interviewers take the behavioral round extremely seriously.

-Passion for the mission is also critical for a seed stage startup, so do a lot of research on their product vision beforehand (try actually using the product if you can).
+Passion for the mission is also critical for a seed stage startup, so do a lot of research on their product vision beforehand (and try actually using the product yourself if you can).

 Lastly, since you seem to be around the senior level, here's a great discussion around evaluating if a team has senior scope: "What questions can I ask a potential new team?"

 One thing to understand is the process through which they get things done.
 50 people is large enough where not everyone knows all the projects going on, but it's likely too small/new to have a bunch of mature processes.

 Also, get a sense of the financials.
 Understand how they actually make money.

-Seconding Alex's statement that 50 large for a seed stage.
+Seconding Alex's statement that 50 is large for a seed stage.
 I'd go as far as to say that it's excessive in almost all cases.
 My first concern before figuring out if it's even a good fit would be primarily financial: